 - Sugar.
 Granulated sugar for all three components.

 - Butter.
-Unsalted!
-At room temperature for the curd, and melted for the donut dough.
+Unsalted butter at room temperature for the curd, and melted for the donut dough.

 - Flour.
 All-purpose flour is used in the donut dough.